vladfaust/vladfaust.github.io/posts/2020-08-27-sponsoring-onyx.md

 Note that theoretically I could've tried applying to Open Collective right now, but:

-  1. It implies free-will donations, but what I'm proposing here is clearly purchase of placement in history;
+  1. It implies free-will donations, but what I'm proposing here is clearly a purchase;

   1. I don't think Onyx is currently "popular" enough;